aineniamh/squirrel/README.md

   --no-temp             Output all intermediate files, for dev purposes.

 Pipeline options:
+  -qc, --seq-qc         Flag potentially problematic SNPs and sequences.
+Note that this will also run phylo mode, so you will need to specify both outgroup sequences and provide an assembly reference file.
+Default: don't run
+                        QC
+  --assembly-refs ASSEMBLY_REFS
+                        References to check for `calls to reference` against.
   --no-mask             Skip masking of repetitive regions.
 Default: masks repeat regions --no-itr-mask         Skip masking of end ITR.
+Default: masks ITR --additional-mask ADDITIONAL_MASK
+                        Masking additional sites provided.
-Default: masks ITR --extract-cds         Extract coding sequences based on coordinates in the reference --concatenate         Concatenate coding sequences for each genome, separated by `NNN`.
+  --extract-cds         Extract coding sequences based on coordinates in the reference --concatenate         Concatenate coding sequences for each genome, separated by `NNN`.
 Default: write out as separate records
+  --clade CLADE         Specify whether the alignment is primarily for `cladei` or `cladeii` (will determine reference used for alignment).
+Default: `cladeii`
   -p, --run-phylo       Run phylogenetic reconstruction pipeline --outgroups OUTGROUPS
                         Specify which MPXV outgroup(s) in the alignment to use in the phylogeny.
 These will get pruned out from the final tree.